 Harmonize your customer journey to avoid any delays or unnecessary steps that could hinder buyers from making a purchase.
 In the future, it is likely that most people, especially Generation X and Baby Boomers, will continue to use the technology that they have grown accustomed to using since the start of the pandemic.
 This means that you should ensure that your customers’ online experiences are seamless.
 Providing a simple straightforward shopping process with an intuitive mobile experience.

 – Enhance the Shopping Experience

-First of all, make sure that the Facebook Pixel, SDK (software development kit) and API (Application Programming Interface) are well set up and that you have integrated an offline conversion system.
-Secondly, ensure that customers are able to make purchases at any time and from multiple places.
-Experiment with new Facebook Shopping channels such as Instagram Shopping, Marketplace and Facebook Shop, and services such as “click and collect” to local customers.
+First of all, make sure that the Facebook Pixel, SDK (software development kit), and API (Application Programming Interface) are well set up and that you have integrated an offline conversion system.
+Secondly, ensure that customers can make purchases at any time and from multiple places.
+Experiment with new Facebook Shopping channels such as Instagram Shopping, Marketplace, and Facebook Shop, and services such as “click and collect” to local customers.

 – Ensure that Customer Communication is Fast and Easy

 Enable quick replies for frequently asked questions, set up convenient and instant conversations with Messenger and WhatsApp, and embed clicking to Messenger or WhatsApp ads.

 In these unprecedented times, consumers are looking for simple ways to stay positive and enjoy themselves.
 This was also the case during the global economic crisis in 2008.
 Many consumers were more tempted by smaller and more affordable gifts.